 2. Maintain a High Protein Intake

 While a calorie surplus is a good start, in order to pack on muscle mass, you also need to be taking in an adequate supply of dietary protein.

 Your body builds muscle through a process known as muscle protein synthesis (MPS), which is fueled by the protein you take in through your diet.
 Without enough dietary protein, it will be impossible to get bigger and stronger.

 Research suggests that, in combination with resistance training, somewhere between 1 – 1.2 grams of protein per pound of body weight is the ideal range to promote maximal muscle growth.
 So, for example, if you weigh 160 pounds and you’re going for 1.2 grams per lb, that’s 192 grams of protein per day.

 3. Fuel Your Performance With Complex Carbs

-Another important aspect of maximizing your muscle building potential lies in performing at your best during training.
+Another important aspect of maximizing your muscle-building potential lies in performing at your best during training.
 One of the easiest ways to do that is by incorporating plenty of complex carbs into your diet.
-According to the USDA, between 45 and 65% of your total daily calories should be coming from carbohydrates.
+According to the NIH, between 45 and 65% of your total daily calories should be coming from carbohydrates.

-Carbs are our body’s primary fuel source and are what provide us with energy during intense physical activity.
-While simple carbs like sugars produce quick spikes in energy, complex carbs are more long lasting which is ideal for powering through lengthy workouts.
+Carbs are our body’s primary fuel source; they provide us with energy during intense physical activity.
+While simple carbs like sugars produce quick spikes in energy, complex carbs are more long-lasting, which is ideal for powering through a lengthy workout.